openmsi/openmsipython/README.md

 where `[path_to_config_file]` is the path to a configuration file containing at least an `[openmsi_directory_stream_service]` section in it as described above.
 While the script runs, you will be prompted to input the usernames and passwords to the Kafka "test" and "production" clusters; you should have those from somewhere else if you're looking to install the Service.

 If the script completes successfully, you should be able to see the Service listed (and running) in the Windows Service Manager window that pops up when you type `mmc Services.msc`.
-Starting and running the Service will create a log file called `upload_data_files_added_to_directory.log` in the watched directory.
+Starting and running the Service will create a log file called `data_file_upload_directory.log` in the watched directory.
 At any time you can check what's in this file to see the files that have been added to the directory and produced to the topic, along with other information.

 ### Management, use, and output